The Master of Science in Organizational Leadership program requires successful completion of 36 hours - 12 three-hour

-- An interview with the MSOL Program Director.
+- Successful interview with the MSOL program director or designee.

 NOTE: Applications will be acted upon in the order in which they are completed (all required material has been received).
 All students will begin in the Fall term.
 Two courses are offered per semester (Fall, Spring, Summer) so that the degree can be completed in two years.
 Students can elect to take courses at a slower pace, however students must be aware that some courses may not be offered in the desired semester, should they proceed at a different pace than the cohort.
 Applications must be completed at least one month before the fall term begins in order to enroll for that term, if space is available.